 From her desk in Atlanta, Karen Smith covers the globe.
 She’s one of CNN’s international desk assignment editors, a gatekeeper of the stories that shape the world.
 In addition to ensuring stories come to fruition, Smith is also charged with the care of the correspondents, working with them to get live shots on the air and securing their safety.

-Smith entered Temple’s School of Media and Communication aspiring to become an international journalist.
+Smith entered Temple’s Klein College of Media and Communication aspiring to become an international journalist.
 When an opportunity to network with a Temple graduate who worked at CNN at an alumni event in Atlanta, Smith jumped on it.
 That initial conversation led to an internship at CNN, which in turn led to her full-time job.

 Ali Watkins, ’14